Samsung/tizen-docs/docs/application/native/guides/graphics/sdl.md

 To handle SDL events specifically added to the Tizen application framework:

-- `SDL_APP_CONTROL`This event is invoked when the device is launched with some parameters.The application framework calls the application's control callback just after the application enters the main loop.
+- `SDL_APP_CONTROL`This event is invoked when the device is launched with some parameters.

+  The application framework calls the application's control callback just after the application enters the main loop.
 This callback is passed to the `app_control` instance containing the reason why the application was launched.
 For example, the application can be launched to open a file to handle the request that has been sent by another application.
 In any case, the application is responsible for checking the `app_control` content and responding appropriately.
-The `app_control` content can be empty, if the application is launched from the launcher.In SDL, `SDL_APP_CONTROL` has been defined as a new `SDL_Event` event type for the application control.
+The `app_control` content can be empty, if the application is launched from the launcher.

+  In SDL, `SDL_APP_CONTROL` has been defined as a new `SDL_Event` event type for the application control.
 After the application enters the main loop, SDL sends the `SDL_APP_CONTROL` event to the application.
 This means that the application can confirm the `SDL_Event` in the event loop.
-The event is defined as an `SDL_UserEvent`, which is in the `user` member of the `SDL_Event` union.The `user` structure contains `data1` (`app_control`) and `data2` (`user_data`).In Tizen, you must include the `<app.h>` header file to use the application control.
+The event is defined as an `SDL_UserEvent`, which is in the `user` member of the `SDL_Event` union.

+  The `user` structure contains `data1` (`app_control`) and `data2` (`user_data`).

+  In Tizen, you must include the `<app.h>` header file to use the application control.
 For more information, see the [Application Controls](../app-management/app-controls.md) guide.

     ```
     #include <app.h>